Importance sampling for stochastic reaction-diffusion equations in the moderate deviation regime: Moderate Deviations, Importance Sampling and Asymptotic Theory

 The case for bounded continuous test functions is in fact simpler, does not require analysis of the limiting variational problem and can be proved using very similar arguments to the ones used above.
 To be precise, for any continuous, bounded $g: C([0,T];\mathcal{E})\rightarrow \R$ the variational representation \eqref{varrep} takes the form

 according to the classical results of \cite{budhiraja2008large}.
 The controlled process $\eta^{\epsilon,v}$ solves \eqref{controleq} with $u=0$ and $\mathcal{A}$ is a collection of square-integrable adapted controls.
 The tightness and limiting statements of Lemmas \ref{tightlem}, \ref{limlem} carry over verbatim after setting $u=0$ and \eqref{MDPLP} then follows with the same action functional \eqref{MDPaction} by proving an upper and a lower bound as above.
-In particular, the upper bound is a consequence of lower-semicontinuity and the lower bound follows by considering the minimizing control $\bar{v}$ in \eqref{vbar}. \end{rem}
+In particular, the upper bound is a consequence of lower-semicontinuity and the lower bound follows by considering the minimizing control $\bar{v}$ in \eqref{vbar}.
+In fact, this simpler MDP is used to obtain Lemma \ref{uniboundlem} above, which is important for the case of unbounded functionals that we consider here. \end{rem}